AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 ### Step 1: Inventory your FTP accounts

 Identify all FTP accounts that are receiving data for Data Feeds or Data Warehouse.
-This information is shown in your FTP configuration settings, as described in the "Legacy account types" section of the article [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md).
+This information is shown in your FTP configuration settings, as described in the [Legacy account types](/help/components/locations/configure-import-accounts.md#configure-a-location-account) section of the article [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md).

 For each account, gather the following information:

 * **Host**: The FTP destination of the host your account connects to (for example, `ftp.omniture.com`, `ftp2.omniture.com`, and so forth).

-* **Port**: Not needed if this field is blank in your FTP account.
-This field is used to place feed files in a folder.
-Folders must already exist; feeds throw an error if the specified port does not exist.
+* **Port**: SFTP clients connect on port 22.
+FTP connections that are non-secure use port 21.

 * **Username**: The username used to log in to the FTP site.